docker-archive/classicswarm/docs/configure-tls.md

 Now that you have a working CA, you need to create key pairs for the Swarm Manager, Swarm nodes, and remote Docker Engine client.
-The commands and process to create key pairs is identical for all servers.
+The commands and process to create key pairs are identical for all servers.
 You'll create the following keys:

 <table>
   <tr>